 There are a few things that you can do to start your plan well.
-So we've rounded up a few simple steps for you to think about as you get prepared for week 1.
 Keep in mind that not every approach or tip is going to work for every individual.
-At ZOE we don't believe in a one-size-fits-all approach.
+At ZOE we don't believe in one size fitting all.
 So feel free to choose what works for you.

 Simple steps to plan ahead:

 The first week of your plan is all about discovering and learning the best foods for your biology.
 Browse through the different food categories, and mark some as your Favorites ♥, in the app so you can access them easily when building meals.
 Embrace your sense of curiosity and adventure!
 Are there any foods you haven't tried before that you'd like to incorporate?

 2. Stock up your kitchen with your 50+ foods.

 When it comes to food, we can definitely be products of our environment.
 The more high-scoring foods there are in your kitchen, the easier it is to eat them (of course!).
 Take a scan of your fridge, freezer, cupboards, and countertops to ensure you have what you need.

 3. Consider where foods are placed around your kitchen.